kwonus/Quelle/Vanilla-Quelle.md

 ### II.
 Overview

 Quelle HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
 Ascribing importance to the proximity between search terms is sometimes referred to as a *proximal* *search* technique.
-Proximal searches intentionally constrains the span of words between search terms, yet still constitute a match.
+Proximal searches intentionally constrain the span of words between search terms, yet still constitute a match.

 Beyond search, the specification provides a means to persist user settings and system-wide configurations.
 The design of Quelle is privacy-first, and is therefore not cloud-first.
 Consequently, settings in Quelle can easily be stored on your local system.
 Likewise, all processing can occur without cloud/internet computing resources.